Protecting rare New Forest lowland heaths

 Our New Forest team looks after 4,000 acres, managing the gorse and heather to promote growth and provide bushy and productive plants.
 The result is a landscape staggeringly rich in wildlife, providing a haven for over half the UK’s dragonfly species, and all six of our reptiles.

-‘These heaths are made up of an incredible mosaic of habitats, and it’s this mix that makes them so attractive to wildlife,” says Catherine. ”The smooth snake for example loves the moisture-rich mires in the summer but in cooler months it’ll move to the drier south-facing heathland.’
+‘These heaths are made up of an incredible mosaic of habitats, and it’s this mix that makes them so attractive to wildlife,” says Jacob. ”The smooth snake for example loves the moisture-rich mires in the summer but in cooler months it’ll move to the drier south-facing heathland.’

 The older gorse makes good perches for birds like the Dartford warbler, whereas butterflies like the silver studded blue love young flower-rich gorse and heather.
 It also provides cover for ground-nesting birds such as the nightjar and reptiles like the adder.